Anemone Reef: One of Thailand's most beautiful dive sites

 Is Anemone Reef Phuket’s most beautiful local dive site?

 Anemone Reef has long been a favorite among Phuket divers.
 Moreover, when conditions are good, this is probably Phuket’s most beautiful local dive site.

 The Anemone Reef dive site itself is fairly straightforward, and can be a superb dive for all levels of diver.
 However, as it is mid-ocean, there can be current depending on the tides.
-To start the dive, beginner divers have a mooring line attached to the reef that can be used for a nice slow descent.
-This takes you to the top of the reef which is at 5-6m.
+To start the dive, beginner divers have a mooring line attached to the reef.
+This can be used for a nice slow descent.
+The line takes you to the top of the reef which is at 5-6m.
 If there is no current, then experienced divers can easily drop down next the line, using it for reference.

 Anemone Reef bottoms out on to the sand at around 25m, where if you are lucky, it is possible to find sleeping Leopard Sharks.
 Funnily enough this was the dive site where one of our instructors actually spotted her first ever Leopard Shark!